shwetatyagi22/spring-rabbitmq-delayed-exchange/README.md

 RabbitMQ does not support delayed messages, we need to add delayed plugin to RabbitMQ to enable delayed-messaging (or scheduled-messaging).
 ### Installation
-You can delayed plugin is available from github (https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases).
+Delayed plugin is available from github (https://github.com/rabbitmq/rabbitmq-delayed-message-exchange/releases).

 To enable the plugin, run the below command: